 AEIIEA

 Pronounced eye-EE-AY-uh.
-AEI-IEA is an independent research institute building accountable AI infrastructure.
+AEIIEA is an independent research institute and artistic initiative building accountable AI infrastructure.
 As advanced models become embedded in education, research, and public systems, they must be transparent, inspectable, and governable — not opaque services tied to a single provider.
-We create structured environments where AI systems can be compared, monitored, and constrained, making reasoning observable, auditable, and institution-ready in the public interest.
+We create structured environments where AI systems can be compared, monitored, and constrained, making reasoning observable and auditable.
+These systems also function as a new artistic medium, where computation is treated as material and reasoning becomes form, allowing art and research to operate together in the public interest.

 Intelligence Engine